5 Warning Signs of Colorectal Cancer

 One of the best lines of defense: knowing your family history and sharing that information with your doctor.

-“Family history of colorectal cancer has a major impact on your colorectal cancer risk,” says Elena Stoffel, M.D., assistant professor of internal medicine at the University of Michigan Medical School and director of the Cancer Genetics Clinic at the U-M Comprehensive Cancer Center.
+“Family history of colorectal cancer has a major impact on your colorectal cancer risk,” says Elena Stoffel, M.D., assistant professor of internal medicine at the University of Michigan Medical School and director of the Cancer Genetics Clinic at the U-M Rogel Cancer Center.

 That risk can vary based on who has had cancer — and when.